Law Offices of Jordan Dyke

 No. Virtual closings are not ethically permissible.
 Closings must be conducted, and all the documents signed, in a Georgia attorney’s physical presence.
 Anything else is considered unethical by Georgia’s Supreme Court and State Bar.
 As the Chair of the Real Property Section of the State Bar said recently: “Our Formal Advisory Opinions also do not currently sanction remote closings.”

-If your client can’t come to closing it may be possible for everything to be signed by an attorney-in-fact.
+If you can’t come to closing it may be possible for everything to be signed by an attorney-in-fact.
 For sellers and cash buyers, that’s a super easy solution.
-For borrowers, signing though an attorney-in-fact will require the lender’s approval.
+For borrowers, signing though an attorney-in-fact will require your lender’s approval.

 The best option, though is to plan to come to closing.